-If the loan closing does not take place as scheduled, please contact the assigned NCHFA paralegal immediately so we can instruct the Closing Attorney on next steps to take.
-Depending on how long the closing is delayed, a new check and/or set of closing documents may have to be generated by NCHFA.
+If the loan closing does not take place as scheduled, please contact the assigned NCHFA paralegal immediately so we can instruct the closing attorney on next steps to take.
+Depending on the reason for and length of the delay, a new check and/or set of closing documents may have to be generated by NCHFA.